You can register and pay exam fee online through our online registration system.

-Special arrangements can only be provided for paper-based Cambridge English exams.
+Special arrangements can only be provided for paper-based Cambridge English Qualifications.
 Please note that for technical reasons special arrangements for computer-based exams are not on offer.

 Here are some examples of special arrangements that had taken place on previous exams:

-- braille question papers and enlarged question papers for candidates with visual difficulties (not available for Starters and Movers)
+- braille question papers and enlarged question papers for candidates with visual difficulties (not available for Pre A1 Starters and A1 Movers)